AdMoR/admor.github.io/_posts/2019-07-01-Can I boost anything?.markdown

 $$ F(x) = \Sigma_m \gamma_m F_m(x) $$

+F is built iteratively by adding at each iteration a function $$ \gamma_m F_m(x) $$ that will feat an altered version of the training set (X, Y).

 Boosting has been made famous with GDBT (implemented in the XGBoost lib).
-However we are going to seen a simpler method : Ada Boost.
+However we are going to see a simpler method : Ada Boost.
-Ada Boost also had some glory in the past with the Viola-Jones detector that used a Haar cascade to detect face in black and white images.
+Ada Boost also had some glory in the past with the Viola-Jones detector that used a Haar cascade to detect faces in black and white images.

-In this post, our objective will be to feat an arbitrary distribution of random varibale that have 0/1 realisation, we will know the true distribution and sample a set of point $(x, y \in [0, 1])$
+In this post, our objective will be to feat an arbitrary distribution of random varibale that have 0/1 realisation, we will know the true distribution and sample a set of points $$(x, y \in [0, 1])$$.
+More over, we will do this with sclaed logistic regression unlike most of other approaches.

 #### The base function : scaled logistic regression